-Wagle, Ashwini R.
+Wagle, Ashwini R

-Ashwini Wagle, MS, RD is an Associate Professor and Director for the Didactic Program in Dietetics (DPD) in the Department of Nutrition, Food Science and Packaging at San Jose State University.
-Ashwini Wagle earned her doctoral degree in Educational Leadership (Ed.D) at University of New England.
+Ashwini Wagle, Ed.D, MS, RD is the Department Chairperson in the Department of Nutrition, Food Science and Packaging at San Jose State University (SJSU).
+Ashwini Wagle earned her doctoral degree in Educational Leadership (Ed.D) at the University of New England.
 She comes to San Jose State University with over ten year experience as a registered dietitian (RD) in several skilled nursing facilities and acute care hospitals in the San Francisco Bay Area.
 Ashwini Wagle is also involved with several on-campus and off-campus organizations and is the Principal Investigator for the California Department of Education Cal-Pro Net Grant at SJSU focusing on training of Child Nutrition Professionals in California.
-She serves on the committees for organizations such as the South Asian Heart Center at El Camino Hospital, Center for Healthy Aging in Multicultural Populations (CHAMP), and Education Council of the California Academy of Nutrition and Dietetics.
+She serves on the committees for organizations such as the South Asian Heart Center (SAHC) at El Camino Hospital, Center for Healthy Aging in Multicultural Populations (CHAMP), and Education Council of the California Academy of Nutrition and Dietetics.
 Her basic areas of interest and research are food and culture, traditional health beliefs, practices, and food behaviors of multiple ethnic populations especially South Asians, food insecurity and hunger, and foodservice systems.
 She has published several articles in peer reviewed scientific research journals and has over fifty abstracts published and presented at national, state and local conferences.
 She is the author of the "Carbohydrate Counting for South Asians" nutrition education tool which has been widely used by hospitals in the United States, UK, Canada, Australia, and Hong Kong.

 Ashwini Wagle received the "Excellence in Education" award from the California Academy of Nutrition and Dietetics for 2016-2017.
 She has received the Outstanding Faculty award by the Department of Nutrition, Food Science and Packaging Student Club for seven years for her work with students.
 Teaching is a very demanding and challenging profession, but the rewards of success cannot be measured.
-Ashwini Wagle has devoted the past ten years of her professional life to SJSU because she believes and supports the mission of this university.
+Ashwini Wagle has devoted the last 15 years of her professional life to SJSU because she believes and supports the mission of this university.